 The Massive Five Metre (16 Foot) Diameter Trunk Of Tane Mahuta The World's Largest Kauri Tree

-Camped at Matakohe near the kauri museum, the bike took its first tumble while parked next to the tent.
+Camped at Matakohe near the kauri tree museum, the bike took its first tumble while parked next to the tent.
 The ground softened with rain through the night causing the side-stand to sink in.
-Fortunately I had parked with the bike leaning away from the tent otherwise it would have landed on me.
-I always inspect the ground and usually put a stone or bit of wood under the side-stand as a pad but the ground had been so hard it had been difficult to get tent pegs into it when I arrived.
+Fortunately I had followed my usual practise and parked with the bike leaning away from the tent otherwise it would have landed on me.
+I always inspect the ground and usually put a stone or bit of wood under the side-stand as a pad but the ground had been so hard when I first arrived that it had been difficult to get the tent pegs into it.

 I Slept Through The Bike Falling Over Through The Night!

-Returning to Auckland to complete a loop around the north of the north island I stayed at Ambury Regional Park, a working farm on the shore of Manukau Harbour between the city and the airport.
-The farm is part of the park, open to the public and includes a variety of farm animals including of course, sheep.
+Returning to Auckland to complete a loop around the top half of the north island I camped at Ambury Regional Park on the shore of Manukau Harbour between the city and the airport.
+The Park contains a working farm which is open to the public and includes a variety of farm animals including of course, sheep.
 There are 4.45 million people and 31 million sheep in New Zealand.
-This ratio of seven sheep for each person has been reducing over the years as the occasional Kiwi (rugby mad person, not the fruit or the mythical bird) leaves sheep rearing in search of an alternative career.
+This ratio of seven sheep for each person has been reducing over the years as the occasional Kiwi (rugby mad person, not the fruit or the mythical bird) leaves sheep rearing in search of an ever broadening choice of alternative careers.

 Ambury Regional Park And Camp Ground Near Auckland

-Captain James Cook made his first landing where Gisborne was later built on the 8th October 1769, two days after his first sighting of land.
-Dutch explorer Abel Tasman was the first European to see New Zealand in 1642 but following a bloody battle with some Maori people he didnít land.
-Cook was the first to circumnavigate the two islands and accurately map them although the Maori had arrived and settled from Polynesia hundreds of years earlier.
+Two days after initially sighting land Captain James Cook made his first New Zealand landing on the 8th October 1769 on the site where the town of Gisborne was later built.
+Dutch explorer, Abel Tasman was the first European to see New Zealand in 1642 but following a bloody battle from his ship with some Maori people he didnít land.
+Cook was the first European to circumnavigate the two islands and accurately map them although the Maori had arrived and settled from Polynesia hundreds of years earlier.
 The Maori were settling in New Zealand from 1280 and may have first arrived as early as 980.

 The Site Of Cook's First Landing On New Zealand

 A few days before the end of the year I arrived in Gisborne to discover that it was full.
 This was a surprise considering how empty New Zealand had been up until this point of my journey.
-Gisborne is host to the Rhythm and Vines Ďpopí festival, the biggest New Yearís Eve party in New Zealand with 30,000 young music fans gathering for a three day festival.
-Thatís one Kiwi (rugby mad person, not the fruit or mythical bird) out of every one hundred and fifty descending on Gisborne.
+Gisborne is host to the Rhythm and Vines Ďpopí festival, the biggest New Yearís Eve party in New Zealand with 30,000 young music fans gathering for the three day festival.
+30,000 people may not sound like a very large crowd if you are from a more densely populated part of the world but itís a lot of Kiwis (rugby mad persons, not the fruit or mythical bird) to descend on one place.
+One out of every one hundred and fifty New Zealanders or 0.67% of the population were at the party.
 All these young party animals meant that the campsites were full and that I wouldnít have wanted to stay even if there had been room for me.
 I headed further up the coast to Tatapouri where I found a campsite with a quieter more sedate clientele more befitting one celebrating his sixty first new year!

 Painted Gisborne Sub Station